YetAnotherNerd/whatlastgenre/README.md

 Improves genre metadata of audio files based on tags from various music sites.

 * Supported audio files: flac, ogg, mp3, m4a
-* Supported music sites: What.CD, Last.FM, MusicBrainz, Discogs, EchoNest, Idiomag
+* Supported music sites: What.CD, Last.FM, MusicBrainz, Discogs, EchoNest
 * Feature Overview
   * Gets genre tags for artists and albums from music sites and finds the most eligible ones by merging, splitting, filtering and scoring them.